TamaraAtanasoska/AMRArgumentSimilarity/README.md

 This project reproduces the paper "Explainable Unsupervised Argument Similarity Rating with Abstract Meaning Representation and Conclusion Generation"(Opitz et al., ArgMining 2021) [(link)](project_docs/OpitzEtAl21.pdf).

+It will also include an extension.
+Currently a work in progress.

 This project is a so called "Project Module", part of the [Cogniive Systems](https://www.uni-potsdam.de/en/studium/what-to-study/master/masters-courses-from-a-to-z/cognitive-systems) Master program at the [University of Potsdam](https://www.uni-potsdam.de/en/university-of-potsdam).
-Contributors: [Tamara Atanasoska](https://github.com/TamaraAtanasoska) and [Emanuele De Rossi](https://github.com/EmanueleDeRossi1).
+Contributors: [Tamara Atanasoska](https://github.com/TamaraAtanasoska), [Emanuele De Rossi](https://github.com/EmanueleDeRossi1) and [Galina Ryazanskaya](https://github.com/flying-bear).

 ## Setup and usage